crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/appsec.md

 ### `path`

-The path the Application Security Engine will respond to.
+The path the Application Security Component will respond to.

 ### `waap_config`